tech-learning-collective/tech-learning-collective.github.io/pricing/index.md

 Tech Learning Collective offers unparalleled and affordable technology education for both [individuals](#individuals) and [groups](#groups) in several different formats such as one-off [workshops]({% link workshops/index.md %}) and intensive [courses]({% link courses/index.html %}).

 Courses for individuals are offered only to selected pre-enrolled applicants; read more about [course enrollment]({% link enrollment/index.md %}) to learn about our application and selection process.
 Courses for groups are negotiated on a case-by-case basis.
 Please [contact us]({% link contact/index.md %}) if you would like to enroll your staff members in a group course.

 Ticketed workshops are priced on a per-workshop basis.
 We usually offer a hefty discount for queer-identified and femme students.
 Please see our [events]({% link events/index.md %}) page for more details on upcoming workshops and to subscribe to our events calendar.

 Tech Learning Collective instructors can be booked for unticketed events for a nominal [booking fee](#booking-fees).
+We are also available to speak at conferences, trade shows, and other educational events for reasonable fees.
+If you&rsquo;d like to schedule some time with us, [get in touch]({% link contact/index.md %}) and we&rsquo;ll write you back as soon as possible.

 ### Individuals